fiveagency/ios-swift-guide/SwiftLint/README.md

 SwiftLint is a tool to enforce Swift style and conventions.

 Main benefits of linting a Swift code:
-* It helps onboarding a new developer and follow FIVE iOS code style guide.
+* It helps to onboard a new developer and follow FIVE iOS code style guide.
 * SwiftLint will warn a developer if the code style guide is not followed, and improve code consistency across FIVE iOS codebases.
 * Can help reduce the number of common mistakes, e.g. strong `self` in closures 💪
 * Reduce number of stylistic comments on pull requests, as build checks will surface such mistakes even before anybody looks at a pull request.